yankunm/Problem_Solving/Heap/README.md

 Work with streams, **no fixed size**, scalable.

 ## Min Heap O(nlogk)
-  1
-  2 * Maintain a size k min heap
+* Maintain a size k min heap
-  3 * Add element to min heap if greater than or equal to the top element, adjus    t size if necessary 4 * At the end top of heap is the kth largest
+* Add element to min heap if greater than or equal to the top element, adjus    t size if necessary
-  5
+* At the end top of heap is the kth largest

-  6 **Explanation:**
+**Explanation:**

-  7
-  8 Make sure heap is k-sized.
+Make sure heap is k-sized.
 Since we are adding greater elements in the heap every time.
-At the end, the top of min heap is the smallest among elements i    n the heap, but it's greater than any other element in the array, which in o    ther words: kth largest element in the array.
+At the end, the top of min heap is the smallest among elements in the heap, but it's greater than any other element in the array, which in other words: kth largest element in the array.

 ## Offline Algorithm (Sorting)